Soup in August?

 When you’re sick, that’s a must.

-Some of my souper creations were chilled, but the recipe I’m going to share today is for a hot soup often referred to as Jewish Penicillin.
+The recipe I’m going to share today is for a hot soup often referred to as Jewish Penicillin… with my own special twist.
+It’s a roasted Garlic Matzo Ball Chicken Soup.

 Vegas caught a summer cold.
 How you can get a cold in the summer, I have no idea… but it happens to me about once a year.
 And apparently to Vegas.
 I decided to cure her with a big bowl of Matzo Ball Chicken Soup.